-Are you a good listener?
 Learning to listen effectively may be the best thing you can do for sustainable private practice ownership.

-In truth, good listening skills are vital to the success of your business, the satisfaction of your staff, and even your own ongoing sense of purpose.
+Most of us think of listening in a very general way.
+In truth, good listening skills, more than being essential to good medicine are vital to the success of your private practice, the satisfaction of your staff, and even your own ongoing sense of purpose.

 Second, your staff needs you to listen well to their concerns as well as to their positive feedback.
 Staff satisfaction provides a lot of useful data about which of your business systems are working well and which ones need improvement.
 And, of course, staff morale is important to the overall health of your practice because it will make or break customer service—which keeps patients coming in the door.

 Third, and possibly most important of all, you have to be able to listen to your own intuition about your personal health and satisfaction primarily!
 Remember that in private and direct care, what matters most is your vision for the practice and your passion for making it succeed.
 Without those driving factors, your passion is just is not sustainable.